StackStorm/st2/docs/source/install/index.rst

 Installation
 ============
-There are a few ways to install StackStorm to get going.
+There are a few methods to deploys StackStorm.
 The easiest is all-in-one install on Ubuntu/Debian or RedHat/Fedora which we explain next.
-Or skip below if you want to learn about :doc:`docker` or :doc:`vagrant`, or other installations approaches.
+Skip below if you want to learn about :doc:`docker` or :doc:`vagrant`, or other installations approaches.

 To install and run |st2| on a single Ubuntu/Debian or RedHat/Fedora box, with all dependencies,